Common Procedures for Conducting a Measure

 - Make sure the players advise you of exactly what requires measuring and ask them to remove surplus bowls.
 Do not remove any bowls yourself.

 - Secure any leaning bowls or bowls that are on their running surfaces using wedges.

 - If the bowl to be measured is obstructed by another bowl leaning on it, carefully remove the obstructing bowl after making sure that the bowl to be measured is properly wedged.

 - Always work from the more open side and at right angles to the bowl and jack being measured.
 If possible, avoid working in a shadow.

 - Make yourself comfortable and steady before you start to measure.
 Make sure that your head is directly above the line of measure and make sure that you can see both ends of the measure without overstretching.

 - If the distance to be measured is longer than you can comfortably reach (that is, over one metre), seek assistance from another umpire, the marker or a player.
-Your assistant should take the jack end and you should take the decision end.
+For a box string or string measure, your assistant should take the jack end and you should take the decision end.
 If the assistant is the marker or a player, give positive instruction of what you want them to do, especially when operating the release button on a measure.